Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 ###### LSTM

-Long Short Term Memory or LSTM is a type of Recurrent Neural Network, which is developed on the basis provided by the **RNN**.
-The structure of the LSTM layer, can visulaized in the image below:
+Long Short Term Memory or LSTM is a type of Neural Network, which was developed on the basis provided by the Recurrent Neural Networks, or **RNN**.
+The structure of the LSTM layer can be visualized in the image below:

 <p align="center">
     <img src= "https://user-images.githubusercontent.com/67901472/152638045-fe9c9538-ee48-4908-bd34-bbd258cac7ef.png" width ="670" height="470">